MCHH Data

 Point-In-Time Count

-The chart below shows information from the 2024 Milwaukee, Wisconsin, and National Point-In-Time Count results.
+The table below shows information from the 2025 Milwaukee County, Wisconsin, and National Point-In-Time Count results.

-Want to learn more about the annual PIC Count?
+Want to learn more about the annual PIT Count?

 If you’re interested in learning more about the Point-In-Time Count, visit one of the websites below.